Media, Journalism & Entertainment job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-05

 Market rating: competitive | Confidence: Medium

-Main caution: The biggest mistake is treating DFW like a remote-first traditional newsroom market when about 80% of postings are on-site and only about 15% of observed demand sits in creative & media employers.[14][7]
+Main caution: The biggest mistake is treating Dallas-Fort Worth as mainly a traditional newsroom market when the local posting mix is spread across construction, healthcare, manufacturing, technology, and only about 15% creative & media in the sample.[15]

 What Changed Recently